zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/duplicate-cdb-using-dbca-silent-mode/duplicate-cdb-using-dbca-silent-mode.md

 Estimated Lab Time: 30 minutes

-### Prerequisites

-Before you start, be sure that you have obtained and signed in to your `workshop-installed` compute instance.
-If not, see the lab called **Obtain a Compute Image with Oracle Database 19c Installed**.

 ### Objectives

-Learn how to do the following:
+In this lab, you will:

 - Enable `ARCHIVELOG` mode on CDB1
 - Verify that PDB1 has sample data
 - Use DBCA to duplicate CDB1 as a single individual database
 - Use DBCA to duplicate CDB1 as OMFCDB1 and enable Oracle Managed Files
 - Restore your environment

+### Prerequisites

+This lab assumes you have:
+- Obtained and signed in to your `workshop-installed` compute instance.
+If not, see the lab called **Obtain a Compute Image with Oracle Database 19c Installed**.

 ## Task 1: Enable `ARCHIVELOG` mode on CDB1